tesseract-ocr/test/testdata/README.md

 The unicharset files were provided by Ray Smith for unicharcompress_test.
 These seem to be old format unicharsets, having ligatures as unichars.

-lstm related unittests required unicharset and lstmf files for eng and kor using Arial font.
-Since the files were not provided with the unittest sources, an attempt was made to recreate them based on comments in lstm_test.cc.
-(See https://github.com/tesseract-ocr/test/issues/13)
+A number of testdata files required for unittests were not made available with the test sources.
+An attempt has been made to recreate similar files.

-Since these are based on different training_text than what was used at Google, some tweaking of tests was required to get the expected results.
-(eg. number of training iterations were increased in some cases) Filenames were changed to use the default names created by tesstrain.sh.

-The following commands were used to create the required files and remove the ones not needed by the unittests.
+The files for lstm related tests have been created as follows:

 ```
 src/training/tesstrain.sh \